fralau/mkdocs-macros-plugin/webdoc/docs/why.md

 And, what's more, you could *easily* (as a programmer) write your own new macro in Python, whenever you needed one?

+!!!
+Note "Definition of a macro"
-A **macro** is, simply stated, a *Python function* that takes a few arguments and returns a string.
-It could contain all the logic you want;
+    A **macro** is, simply stated, a *Python* **function** with arguments that returns a string.

+    Macros are called from markdown pages.
+The result of each call to a macro is
+    then **embedded** into the page, before mkdocs **renders** that page into a HTML page.

+    A macro may contain all the logic required;
-it could be as simple as the example above, or as sophisticated as making a query from a database and formatting the results as markdown.
+    it could be as simple as a button, or as sophisticated as making a query from a database and formatting the results as markdown or HTML.

+    **Macros** bring to **mkdocs** the power and flexibility of macros from wiki engines, without their complexity.

 All of this becomes possible, thanks to **mkdocs-macros-plugin**!